magento/devdocs/guides/v2.1/cloud/access-acct/first-time-setup_import-prepare.md

 ## Copy the encryption key {#encryption-key}

-To be able to decrypt encrypted data from your imported database, copy your encryption from your existing `env.php` file.
-Every environment inIntegration, Staging, and Production has an `env.php` of sensitive data and environment variables.
+To decrypt the encrypted data from your imported database, copy your encryption from your existing `env.php` file.
+Every environment in Integration, Staging, and Production has an `env.php` of sensitive data and environment variables.
 The file contains a nested PHP array storing configuration data.

 1. Open `<Magento install dir>/app/etc/env.php` in a text editor.
 2. Search for the value of `key` in the `crypt` array.